danifranco/EM_domain_adaptation/Attention_Y-Net/README.md

 - Prepare the data.

-    - Each data directory must be organized as follows:
+    - Each data or domain directory must be organized as follows:

         ```
         data/